 If you saw a lion eat grain,

-and you’re sure that it was grain it ate,
+and you’re sure that it was grain that it ate,

-then it’s a lion you thought you saw.
+then it was a lion you thought you saw.